clustertech/cpfs-os/docs/user-guide/install.md

     DSs and FCs.
   * Configuring the clients, by setting up `/etc/fstab` in FCs.
   * Starting CPFS, by starting up the servers and then the clients.
+  * Optionally, expand capacity by adding more DS groups.

 These steps are discussed in the sections below.